From excessive client entertainment to payroll, there are some expenses you should not charge on your business credit card.

 Depending on how often you do it, how much you take and how long you wait to repay it, that could scare prospective card issuers and lenders.
 And it could prompt your current card issuer to raise the interest rate, lower your credit line or close the account.

 In addition, with a cash advance, there’s no grace period.
-That means you start paying interest the moment the money pops out of the ATM – which is, on average, 23.68 percent, a 2017 CreditCards.com cash advance survey found.
+That means you start paying interest the moment the money pops out of the ATM – which is, on average, 24.80%, a CreditCards.com cash advance survey found.
 And there’s also a fee, she says.
 Between fees and interest, that can make it one very pricey source of money.

-But on the whole, business owners seem to be managing and maintaining their current credit card lines fairly well.
-Seventy-seven percent report that card issuers haven’t changed their credit lines in the last year, while 18 percent received a credit line increase, according to the National Small Business Association survey.
-Only 5 percent had their credit lines cut.
+Overall, business owners report they are managing and maintaining their current credit card lines fairly well.
+In one 2017 survey, 77% reported that card issuers hadn’t changed their credit lines within the year, while 18% received a credit line increase, according to the National Small Business Association.
+Only 5% had their credit lines cut.

 “People should not be thinking of their credit cards as back-up working capital,” says Tuomi.
 “Instead, you should think of them for record-keeping.
 And it makes it convenient to pay for all those small purchases.”